 Figure 1.
-Vicinity of Sauvie Island and Metro Sites.

-Figure 2.
-Ruby and Wigeon Lakes on Sauvie Island.

-Figure 3.
-Multnomah North Site.

-Figure 4.
-Diagram of a Full-round Riser Water-control Structure.

-Figure 5.
-Plan and Side Views of Vertical-slot Traps.

-Figure 6.
-Photos of a Box Trap and Fyke Net.

-Figure 7.
-Adjusted Inflow Volume for the Columbia River at The Dalles, OR.

-Figure 8.
-Number of Native and Introduced Fishes at Two-way Traps at Ruby Lake.

-Figure 9.
-Number of Native and Introduced Fishes at Two-way Traps at Wigeon Lake.

-Figure 10.
-Number of Native and Introduced Fishes at Two-way Traps at Multnomah North.

-Figure 11.
-Juvenile Salmon in 2-way Traps at Ruby Lake.
+Vicinity Map of Sauvie Island and Metro Sites Figure 2.
+Map of Ruby and Wigeon Lakes on Sauvie Island Figure 3.
+Map of Multnomah North Site Figure 4.
+Diagram of a Full-round Riser Water-Control Structure Figure 5.
+Plan and Side Views of Verical-slot Traps Figure 6.
+Photos of a Box Trap and Fyke Net Figure 7.
+Seven Day Average Maximum Temperature and Stage (USGS Vancouver) at Ruby Lake December through July, 2002 Figure 8.
+Seven Day Average Daily Maximum Temperature and Stage (USGS Vancouver) at Wigeon Lake December through July, 2002 Figure 9.
+Predicted Water Surface Elevation (WSE) in Slough at Ruby Lake Nov.
+2001- Aug.
+200217 Figure 10.
+Observed WSE on the wetland side of the structure at Ruby Lake Nov.
+2001-Aug.
+2002 Figure 11.
+Adjusted inflow volume (million ac-ft/yr) for the Columbia River at The Dalles, OR.
 Figure 12.
-Juvenile Salmon in 2-way Traps at Wigeon Lake.

-Figure 13.
-Juvenile Salmon in 2-way Traps at Multnomah North.

-Figure 14.
-Sampling Locations at Wigeon Lake.

-Figure 15.
-Vicinity Map of Multnomah South.

-Figure 16.
-Seven Day Average Maximum Temperature and Stage (USGS Vancouver) at Ruby Lake December through July, 2002.

-Figure 17.
-Seven Day Average Maximum Temperature and Stage (USGS Vancouver) at Wigeon Lake December through July, 2002.

-Figure 18.
-Predicted water surface elevation in the slough at Ruby Lake.

-Figure 19.
-Observed WSE on the wetland side of the structure at Ruby Lake.

-Figure 20.
-Chinook and coho salmon caught in 2-way traps in 2001 at Multnomah North.

-Figure 21.
-Spring run-off in the Columbia River at Vancouver, Washington 2001 and 2002.

-Figure 22.
-Comparison of Maximum Daily Temperatures at three sites from April 12-24, 2002.
+Numbers of native and introduces fishes in two-way traps at Ruby Lake Figure 13.
+Numbers of native and introduced fishes in two-way traps at Wigeon Lake Figure 14.
+Numbers of native and introduced fishes in two-way traps and Multnomah North28 Figure 15.
+Juvenile salmon in 2-way traps at Ruby Lake Figure 16.
+Juvenile Salmon in 2-way traps at Wigeon Lake Figure 17.
+Juvenile salmon in 2-way traps at Multnomah North Figure 18.
+Chinook and Coho Salmon Caught in 2-way Traps in 2001 at Multnomah North34 Figure 19.
+Spring Run-off in the Columbia River at Vancouver, Washington 2001 and 2002.36 Figure 20.
+Maps of Wigeon Lake, Multnomah North, and Multnomah South Figure 21.
+Comparison of Maximum Daily Temperatures at Three Sites from April 12-24, 2002.